Langley Park, Perth: Modern usage

 For many years, Langley Park's location made it a popular place to view the annual City of Perth Skyworks fireworks show on Australia Day, which were held over the river.
-After Skyworks' retirement in 2022, for 2023 Langley Park hosted a smaller fireworks display and drone show as a replacement for the event.
+After Skyworks' retirement in 2022, Langley Park has continued to host a smaller scale fireworks display and drone show as a replacement for the event.

 The Telstra Rally Australia World Rally Championship held events at the park for 11 years from 1992 to 2002, and once more in 2005.

 During November 2006, 2007 and 2008, the final stage of the Red Bull Air Race World Series was held over the Swan River and Perth Water, using Langley Park as the airfield.

 Cirque du Soleil has used the park many times for its shows whenever a big top touring production visits Australia.
 Shows performed at Langley Park have included Saltimbanco, Alegria, Quidam, Dralion, and Ovo.

 On 30 September 2018, the park was the site of the West Coast Eagles homecoming celebrations after winning the 2018 AFL Grand Final.

+In 2019, Langley Park hosted the 2019 WMF World Cup.